secmon-as-code/alertchain/docs/test.md

 - `init`: Array of the result of `init` rule evaluation.
 - `run`: Array of the result of `run` rule evaluation.
 - `exit`: Array of the result of `exit` rule evaluation.
 - `seq`: Sequence number of the action.
-This is not provided for `init` rule evaluation result.
+It starts from 0 and is incremented by 1 for each action.

 #### Testing with Rego